mate-academy/layout_search-bar-airbnb/checklist.md

 11. [DESIGN] - After you added custom focus styles (border and shadow), and there is still default outline - you should remove it.

-11. [DESIGN] - placeholder shoudn't change style on focus
+11. [DESIGN] - Placeholder shoudn't change style on focus